geeksforsocialchange/two-towers/content/timeline/catherine_unwanted_visitors/index.md

 ---
 title: Security became a problem # My lovely content
 decade: 1980
-category: towers # global_news, uk_news, oldham_news, oldham_history, towers, surrounding_estate # Always exactly one category
+category: towers # global_news, UK_news, oldham_news, oldham_history, towers, surrounding_estate # Always exactly one category
 year: 1983 # 1975 # if we have it
 source: Catherine # Sheila # If we have it
 link: # https://wikipedia.org/dsdsadsa # If we have it